couchbase/couchbase-python-client/docs/source/api/views.rst

     .. attribute:: doc

-        If ``include_docs`` was specified, contains the actual :class:`couchbase.bucket.Result` object for the document.
+        If ``include_docs`` was specified, contains the actual :class:`couchbase_core.bucket.Result` object for the document.